 What you are looking for is an airtight seal around your face, without having the mask too tight.

-fit your face instead of how many windows it has or how cool you think
+fit your face instead of what features it has, or how cool you think

 Fitting Hint For Men - Don't forget to shave before you go to do your snorkel mask fitting.
 It is hard to test a seal with a lot of stubble (let alone a mustache, but that is another issue which we give a suggestion about on this page).

-Now, with the strap still over the top (not over your head yet), put the mask to your face, press slightly, inhale a small amount through your nose to suction it to your face, and release your hands.
-The mask should stay on your face without continuing to inhale.
+Now, if it seems the mask is a good basic fit, with the strap still over the top of the mask (not over your head yet), put the mask to your face, press slightly, inhale a small amount through your nose to suction it to your face, and release your hands.
+The mask should suction to your face without continuing to inhale.

 Good so far?
 Notice that a good fitting mask will stay on with just a little suction.
 Now try it with the mask strap on your head.
 You should get an airtight fit with very light strap pressure.

 The strap should sit high on the back of your head, not resting on your ears.
 If it rests on your ears it will get painful.